casscalescu/full-day-html-css-workshop/README.md

 Here are the slides with examples: https://drive.google.com/file/d/1eIPN9CN0BkFGPqfmucLIzg53cbJV-K0-/view?usp=sharing

+Here is an example landing page you can inspect (you also have access to the full code base in the `example-bulk-store folder`: https://competent-montalcini-cc9174.netlify.app/

 Make sure you have a text editor like [Sublime](https://www.sublimetext.com/) or [VS Code](https://code.visualstudio.com/download)

 Remember, to open your file on the web browser: right click your file & Open With: Chrome.